 Addressing the needs of AAL speakers in the classroom has been and continues to be a controversial subject.
 Because most curricula are designed with Mainstream American English (MAE) speakers in mind, AAL speakers can be marginalized, as teachers who are not familiar with AAL may underserve their AAL speaking students.
 This neglect can stem from a predisposed view that AAL is an inferior form of English and/or from a lack of formal training on how to accommodate for AAL speakers.
 This tension has led to poor standardized test scores as well as disproportionate rates of AAL speakers placed in special education and speech-language pathology programs.

-In the video below, from the forthcoming documentary Talking Black in America, scholars discuss the role that societal orientations play in the education system for speakers of AAL:
+In the video below, from the 2017 documentary Talking Black in America, scholars discuss the role that societal orientations play in the education system for speakers of AAL:

 What is it?

 American students are administered standardized tests in both Reading and Mathematics as a means to compare scores across demographics or regions.
 The Black-White Achievement Gap is a term used to capture the persistent differences in standardized testing scores between African American students and European American students.
 Historically, African American students score lower than their European American counterparts.
 This pattern is well-documented by the National Assessment of Educational Progress.
 NAEP is conducted by the National Center for Education Statistics and seeks to inform the public of education levels in various subjects.

 A 2015 NAEP study found that on average, African American students score lower than European American students.
 For example, in 2011, 8th grade Black students scored an average of 31 points lower than their White counterparts in Mathematics.
 The difference between a Basic achievement level and a Proficient achievement level is 37 points.
 This study also found that schools with more dense African American student populations had lower achievement scores, but the Black-White Achievement Gap was not significantly different across the high and low density African American schools.